 1-5 Days Past Ovulation (1-5 DPO Symptoms)

-During this time, the fertilized egg will start its journey down the fallopian tubes and to the uterus where it will find a cozy spot to implant for the next 9 months.
-Since implantation does not happen until about 6-10 days post ovulation, in these early days after ovulation any symptoms you may be having are likely related to release of progesterone and not necessarily related to pregnancy just yet.
+During this time, the fertilized egg starts its journey down the fallopian tubes and to the uterus where it finds a cozy spot to implant for the next nine months.
+Since implantation does not happen until about 6-10 days post ovulation, in these early days after ovulation any symptoms you have are likely related to the release of progesterone and not necessarily related to pregnancy just yet.